1867 Union, Morrisania NY (Unions)

 Photo A

 Dated October 26, 1867.
 This illustration was published in a newspaper on this date.
+According to a newspaper account, the team first wore the uniform shown above in a game played on July 31, 1867.
 Players were depicted wearing white shirts with the letter “U” on the breast and caps and pants made of a checked material.
 The caps also had a white or light-colored visor.
 The shirts had an off-centered opening and many of the players wore baggy pants bound tightly at the ankles.

 Dated October 26, 1867.
 Detail view of photo A. Detail view shows checked caps with a white visor and checked pants.
 The belt had multiple horizontal bands.